* September sales down 1.8 percent yr-on-yr

 September's was the first monthly fall since January 2012,raising the risk of a deeper slump which would harm Chinese andforeign carmakers alike.

 "I think Japanese vehicles, imported Japanese vehicles andChina-Japan joint venture produced vehicles, probably won'trecover very soon, and will be affected in the long term," saidDong Yang, secretary-general of the China Association ofAutomobile Manufacturers (CAAM), after CAAM released the monthlydata.

 A territorial row between China and Japan, which spurredviolent protests in some parts of China last month as well ascalls for boycotts of Japanese products, hammered Japanese carsales, a shift from which European and South Korean firms havebeen the chief beneficiaries.

-Sales in the first nine months were up 3.4 percentyear-on-year at 14.1 million, according to CAAM.
+Sales in the first nine months were up 3.4 percentyear-on-year to 14.1 million.

 To encourage demand, the government is likely to launch anew round of incentives to buy mini vehicles with enginessmaller than 1.3 litres, and heavy trucks in rural areas, theofficial journal China Securities News said on Wednesday.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ Graphic of China sales: Passenger car sales: Japan carmakers in China: ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^